dell/csm-metrics-powerstore/docs/IO_PERFORMANCE.md

 Storage system I/O performance metrics (IOPS, bandwidth, latency) are available by default and broken down by export node and volume.

-To disable these metrics, set the ```powerstore_metrics_enabled``` field to false in helm/values.yaml.
+To disable these metrics, set the ```enable_powerstore_metrics``` field to false in helm/values.yaml.

-The [Grafana reference dashboards](https://github.com/dell/karavi-observability/blob/main/grafana/dashboards) for I/O metrics can but uploaded to your Grafana instance.
+The [Grafana reference dashboards](https://github.com/dell/karavi-observability/blob/main/grafana/dashboards/powerstore) for I/O metrics can but uploaded to your Grafana instance.

 ## Available Metrics from the OpenTelemetry Collector